OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/memory.md

 Last but not least **Format String Injection** is a type of vulnerability caused by concatenating or using user input in a format parameter.
 Code that logs user values using functions such as `printf` is particularly exposed to this type of vulnerability.

-In this challenge you must examine code samples for each of the∂ four memory flaws and select the snippet that prevents the vulnerability.
+In this challenge you must examine code samples for each of the four memory flaws and select the snippet that prevents the vulnerability.